BodenmillerGroup/steinbock/docs/cli/classification.md

 [Ilastik](https://www.ilastik.org) is an application for interactive learning and segmentation.
 Here, the semantic [pixel classification](https://www.ilastik.org/documentation/pixelclassification/pixelclassification) workflow of Ilastik is used to perform pixel classification using random forests.

-!!! note "Random forests"
-    Random forest are an ensemble learning method known for excellent its generalization properties.

 ### Data preparation

 In a first step, input data are prepared for processing with Ilastik: